larsaars/linux-setup/README.md

     * switch between windows by pressing `ctrl+w` and then use the standard movement keys to switch between windows (`h`, `j`, `k` and `l`)
 * press `F10` to `:q!`
 * press `jk` at the same time in insert mode to exit it
-* press `ö` to jump to end of line, insert parenthesis and be in insert mode in the line
+* press `ö` to jump to end of line, insert curly-braces and be in insert mode in the line
     * example: `int main(int argc)`, your cursor is at `argc`
     * exit insert mode and press `ö`, you will get:
         ```